curtiszahniser/React-Portfolio/README.md

 # Curtis Zahniser's React Portfolio

-## This needs a lot, like so much more work,  but it has begun!
-Hope you have a great day, thanks!
+## This needs a lot, like so much more work.